 Because it is already very tender there are several ways to sous vide ribeye steak.
 You can cook it by thickness, using a sous vide thickness ruler, just long enough to bring it up to temperature.
 You can also cook it for up to 8 hours because of the amount of fat in the steak.
 One of my favorite ways is to sous vide it for several hours then chill it in a 1/2 ice - 1/2 water bath.

-Our new book is all about using sous vide to serve great meals around a busy schedule.
+Use sous vide to serve great meals around a busy schedule.
 One of the ways sous vide can do this is by taking a traditionally difficult meal and making it very easy.
-For most people, doing a brisket, especially a BBQ brisket, is just impossible during the busy work week because there is no time to smoke and grill it for hours.
+For most people, doing a BBQ brisket during the busy work week is impossible because there is no time to smoke and grill it for hours.

 Using sous vide for the brisket allows you to prep and bag the brisket in 10 minutes when you have time.
 Then a few days before you want to eat simply put it in the water bath and forget about it.
 Once it's cooked you quickly sear the sous vided brisket and you're all ready to eat.